spotify/postgresql-metrics/README.md

 Edit at least the values under *postgres* section in the configuration to match your PostgreSQL cluster setup.
 Remember also to list the *databases* you want to gather metrics from.
-Notice that by database in this context we mean a database name you created within your PostgreSQL cluster.
+By database in this context we mean a database name you created within your PostgreSQL cluster.

 ### Prepare Database